freeCodeCamp/freeCodeCamp/curriculum/challenges/english/04-data-visualization/d3-dashboard/part-26.english.md

 ## Description
 <section id='description'>

 The range for this scale will go from the left of your graph to the right, with 2012 on the left and 2020 on the right.
 Add the `range` function to the `xScale` and pass it an array with the values: `svgMargin` and `svgWidth - svgMargin`.
+This will translate to `[70, 630]`.
+So 2012 will use 70 as is x-coordinate and 2020 will use 630 as its x-coordinate.
 </section>

 ## Instructions